- 1/4 cup butter, softened

 - In a large bowl, beat butter and sugar until crumbly, about 2 minutes.
 Add eggs, one at a time, beating well after each addition.
 Beat in applesauce.

 - Combine the flour, cocoa, baking powder, salt and baking soda.
 Add to the butter mixture alternately with water, beating well after each addition.
 Fold in chips.
-Pour into a 13-in. x 9-in. baking pan coated with cooking spray.
+Pour into a 13x9-in. baking pan coated with cooking spray.

-- Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - For frosting, in a bowl, beat cream cheese and confectioners' sugar until smooth.
 Beat in vanilla.
 Fold in whipped topping.
 Frost cake.
 Refrigerate until serving.
 Just before serving, sprinkle with coconut and candy.
 Yield: 24 servings.